ibm-cloud-docs/account/acct-getstart-tutorial.md

 {: step}

 By default, users in your account authenticate themselves by logging in with a username and password.
 To require users to use more secure authentication methods, complete the following steps to set up multifactor authentication (MFA).

+Setting up MFA in your account affects all members of the account.
+This means that if users of your account are members of multiple {{site.data.keyword.cloud_notm}} accounts, they must enroll for MFA at their next login even if they don't intend to use resources in the secured account.
+{: important}

 1. Go to **Manage** > **Access (IAM)** > **Settings**.
 2. Update the current authentication setting by clicking **Edit** in the Authentication section.